 She cranked back her seat anyways, jamming her seat into my bare knees.
 I realized that she thought I was lying about how much room I actually had.
-It was like we were playing poker, and she kept calling my bluff — only i was revealing my hand, namely my knees, her seat.
+It was like we were playing poker, and she kept calling my bluff — only i was revealing my hand, namely my knees.
+What else could I do?
 Occasionally, she would call my bluff, again jamming my knees — but to no avail.

 “Excuse me, could you put your seat up”, i said kindly, but sternly.
 “You’re crushing my knees”.